Princess Anastasia of Greece and Denmark: Third marriage

-The wealthy, 30-year-old widow, soon to be known in Europe as "Nancy May Leeds", chose to remain in Europe, where she socialised among the aristocracy.
+The wealthy, 30-year-old widow, soon to be known in Europe as Nancy May Leeds, chose to remain in Europe, where she socialized among the aristocracy.
 Leeds was a noted client of Cartier, having her own hall in this famous jewelry shop.
 She started collecting valuable art and furniture.

-In a memoir, published shortly before his death, Prince Christopher of Greece and Denmark (1888–1940) addressed the persistent rumours alleging that his first wife was much older than he and that he married her for profit: The truth, he wrote, was that he met Mrs. Leeds, who was ten years his senior, in Biarritz, France, in 1914 where they fell in love, eventually resolving to marry for no other reason.
+In a memoir, published shortly before his death, Prince Christopher of Greece and Denmark (1888–1940) addressed the persistent rumors alleging that his first wife was much older than he and that he married her for profit: The truth, he wrote, was that he met Mrs. Leeds, who was four years his senior, in Biarritz, France, in 1914 where they fell in love, eventually resolving to marry for no other reason.
+In reality, Leeds was ten years older than her husband.
 Their engagement was announced to the public in 1914 on the island of Capri.
 The wedding was delayed due to reservations within the Royal Family about the prince's proposed marriage to an American commoner who had been married twice already.
 After the First World War, when the dynasty went into exile and lived in much-reduced circumstances, family opposition to Prince Christopher's wealthy bride-to-be subsided.

-The Eastern Orthodox wedding took place on February 1, 1920, in Vevey, Switzerland, six years after the engagement.
-Four days later, the bride joined the Greek Orthodox church and took, as was usual, a new Christian name: Anastasia.
+The Eastern Orthodox wedding took place on 1 February 1920, in Vevey, Switzerland, six years after the engagement.
+Four days later, the bride joined the Greek Orthodox Church and took, as was usual, a new Christian name: Anastasia.
 Thereafter, she was officially styled as HRH Princess Anastasia of Greece and Denmark.
 However, the U.S. press continued to refer to her as the "Tin Plate Heiress", the "Dollar Princess" or the "Million Dollar Princess".

 When Anastasia's 19-year-old son, William B. Leeds, Jr., married her third husband's 18-year-old niece, Princess Xenia Georgievna of Russia, in 1921, Anastasia is said to have objected because of the couple's youth.
 She denied rumors that her son would be given a title by the King and convert to the Orthodox faith prior to the marriage.
 The couple were married in Paris, lived on Long Island (where they had one daughter), and divorced in New York in March 1930.

 Shortly after her marriage to Prince Christopher, Anastasia was diagnosed with cancer.
 She died three years later in 1923 aged 45 at Spencer House, London.
 According to her will, her remains were returned to the United States and she was buried with her parents in the family mausoleum at Woodlawn Cemetery in the Bronx, New York City.

-In 1929, Prince Christopher married Princess Françoise of Orléans and fathered a son, Prince Michael of Greece and Denmark, who was born in January 1939.
+On 11 February 1929, Prince Christopher married Princess Françoise of Orléans and fathered a son, Prince Michael of Greece and Denmark, who was born in January 1939.
 Prince Christopher died a year later.